bevyengine/bevy/release-content/migration-guides/convert_coordinates.md

 commands.spawn((Camera3d::default(), Transform::from_xyz(1.0, 10.0, -4.0)));
 ```

-If you manually fixed this issue by rotating your model, you can simply remove that workaround:
+If you manually fixed this issue by rotating your model, you can remove that workaround:

 ```rust
 // old